Susan Page: Career

 Page has covered seven White House administrations and eleven presidential elections and interviewed ten presidents.
 She founded and hosted a video newsmaker series for USA Today, "Capital Download".
 She appears frequently on cable news networks as an analyst and often guest-hosted The Diane Rehm Show, which was syndicated on National Public Radio.
 She was the first woman to serve as music chairman of the Gridiron Club show and was also president of the club in 2011, the oldest association of journalists in Washington.
 She was president of the White House Correspondents Association in 2000.
-She also served as chairman of the Robert F. Kennedy Journalism Award s and has twice been a juror for the Pulitzer Prize s.
+She also served as chairman of the Robert F. Kennedy Journalism Awards and has twice been a juror for the Pulitzer Prizes.

 Her first book was published in 2019, a biography of former First Lady Barbara Bush titled The Matriarch: Barbara Bush and the Making of an American Dynasty.
 In 2021, her biography of House Speaker Nancy Pelosi was published, titled Madam Speaker: Nancy Pelosi and the Lessons of Power.
 Page signed a deal with Simon & Schuster in 2021 to write a biography of broadcaster Barbara Walters.
 Page was selected as the moderator of the 2020 vice presidential debate between Mike Pence and Kamala Harris, which took place on October 7, 2020, in Salt Lake City.

 Page attracted scrutiny over her journalistic ethics when investigations revealed she had hosted off-the-record events for Trump administration officials like CMS Administrator Seema Verma.
-USA Today defended her participation, claiming she put on the soirees for female officials of both parties.
+USA Today defended her participation, stating she put on the soirees for female officials of both parties.

 She is a frequent panelist on Fox News Sunday, This Week on ABC, Washington Week on PBS, and Meet the Press on NBC.